Skip to main content

 3. Most current available version of the ATI TEAS Exam is required with minimum score of 58.7—students can find more information about it at TEAS Exam | Metropolitan State University (metrostate.edu);

-4. Submission of the Metro State University Prelicensure BSN Application by the published application deadline of August 22;
+4. Submission of the Metropolitan State University Prelicensure BSN Application, the 2026 application will be available beginning April 2025;

 Students must have a minimum GPA of 2.75 in both the first, second, and third semester prerequisite courses listed in the Prelicensure BSN Program course sequence to maintain eligibility for admission.
 Official transcripts will be used to calculate the GPA, and the most recent grades will be used.
 Each individual course must have at least a C grade.
 Applicants must also have a minimum cumulative grade point average (GPA) of 2.75 to apply.